TotallyInformation/newblog/src/content/posts/2024-11/using-github-copilot.md

 ### Failures

 * With an Astro Markdown content file open, I asked both CoPilot and Claude `In the selected file, how can I tell Astro via the markdown to apply a specific class to the copilot-ctrl-i.png image?`.
 Both models completely failed to give a correct, workable answer.
 Both models started to go round in circles after a few attempts, trying to suggest the same, incorrect answers.

+* When trying to get CoPilot to generate a `.d.ts` definition file for my `uibuilder.module.js` library which is around 3,300 lines long, it failed to generate a complete file.
+When forced, it started to hallucinate methods that didn't exist.
+It claims not to have a size limit on source reference files but when pressed it admitted that it may truncate references which it clearly does.
+I don't think that the file size was that large so this is clearly a major issue to watch out for.

 Summary: As with all LLM-based AI tools, they only really work when they have plenty of source material to work with.
 The more specialist the data/question, the less likely to are to get a decent answer.